 When you decide to make the jump into healthcare as a nurse, you will be bombarded with educational options, from campuses across Texas and the United States.
 It may seem like an impossible task to try and narrow them all down, but the most important factors your need to pay attention to are the quality of education, accreditation, time to graduate, and how your degree will serve you in the workplace.

-You’ve already chosen an accelerated Bachelor of Sciences in Nursing because you want as many employment options as you can earn, but what makes the Concordia University Texas Accelerated Bachelor’s of Science in Nursing program different?
-Our program is unique in a few ways, from the pace of the program to the robust NCLEX preparation Concordia provides for its students.
+You’ve already chosen to earn a BSN because you want as many employment options as you can earn, but what makes the Concordia University Texas Accelerated Bachelor’s of Science in Nursing track different?
+Our format is unique in a few ways, from the pace to the robust NCLEX preparation Concordia provides for its students.

-Concordia University Texas’ Accelerated Bachelor of Science in Nursing is a program designed to get people into new careers as quickly as possible.
-Our nurse educators are distinguished nurses who have helped us design the most realistic and efficient curriculum for our BSN programs.
+Concordia University Texas’ Accelerated Bachelor of Science in Nursing track is designed to get people into new careers as quickly as possible.
+Our nurse educators are distinguished nurses who have helped us design the most realistic and efficient curriculum for our nursing program.

-Our Director of Nursing, Kathy Lauchner, has contributed to published peer-reviewed nursing research as recently as 2014 and spoken at many national and international nursing conferences.
+Kathy Lauchner, Dean, College of Nursing, has contributed to published peer-reviewed nursing research as recently as 2014 and spoken at many national and international nursing conferences.
 Our nurse educators understand the real-world needs of nursing students and the challenges they will face every day, and they teach with the real world in mind, not just passage of the NCLEX.

 Concordia’s nursing educators are also acutely aware that the nation is experiencing an enormous nurse shortage.
 They understand how essential it is to send confident, well-prepared nurses into the field, and they in conjunction with Concordia’s immersive programming are helping to stem this shortage by enrolling more students three times a year.
 According to the Texas Department of State Health Services, the demand is only going to increase and is on track to grow 86% by 2020, creating a shortage of 71,000 nurses in Texas alone.